Serial killer Ted Bundy used alcohol to lower his inhibitions and build up the courage to commit his murders.

-When Bundy attempted to abduct Carol DaRonch at a Utah mall in November of 1974, she noticed a smell of alcohol off his breath.
+When Bundy attempted to abduct Carol DaRonch at a Utah mall in November of 1974, she noticed a smell of alcohol on his breath.

 While Bundy was making his “confessions” to author Stephen Michaud in prison, he pointed out that most strangers were unable to detect that he was under the influence.
 This is because he was not blind drunk.
 Furthermore, they did not know him.
 As a result, they did not realize that he was acting differently than he normally would.

-On more than one occasion, Bundy admitted to drink driving.
+On more than one occasion, Bundy admitted to drinking and driving.

 Did alcohol cause Bundy to kill?

 His urges and the fantasies that fueled them were always there.
 They did not just suddenly appear whenever he put a bottle of malt up to his lips.

 According to Bundy, alcohol lowered his inhibitions and gave him the courage to commit his crimes.
 Essentially, drinking increased his desire to engage in anti-social behaviors such as voyeurism.

 However, those urges were always inside of him.
 Even if he was a teetotaler, it is likely that he would have acted on his fantasies at some point or another.

 Bundy was a sociopath who did not feel guilt or remorse.
 The only thing stopping him from committing his crimes in the beginning was a lack of courage.